 You should be monitoring your credit report regularly.
 With each of the three credit bureaus you may have one free credit report per year, so getting a free report every four months is advisable.
 Checking for errors and fraud is now a task that must be accomplished regularly.

 2. Be prepared with documentation when you apply.
 At the first meeting with the lender, they’ll give you a list of items you’ll need to bring when you make the formal loan application.
 You should bring everything they ask, and be prepared to supply more information later, if required.

 Sometimes buyers get weary of the amount of paperwork that is often required.
 If you start to feel encumbered, remember that the lender is about to put a lot of money out and they want to be assured that you are creditworthy, and that the home is worth what they are lending.
-(Remember the Golden Rule – He show has the gold makes the rules:)
+(Remember the Golden Rule – He who has the gold makes the rules:)

-3. Disclose Everything.
-Lenders will find out everything, so it doesn’t do any good to withhold.
-They will submit an IRS form 4506 (tax return request) and will know all about your income and deductions.
+3. Disclose Everything when making a mortgage application.
+Lenders will find out everything, so it doesn’t do any good to withhold information, thinking it may not come out.
+The loan officer will submit an IRS form 4506 (tax return request) and will know all about your income and deductions.

 Choose a reputable local lender, with a loan program that fits your needs.
 Contact us for our list of preferred local lenders.

 Find Out What Your Home is Worth (takes 15 seconds)

 Need A Real Estate Agent in Your City?
 We Can Refer a Great Agent!